We the Ghost: Reformation and new music (2018 - current)

+"In 2019, We The Ghost announced that the band had resumed work on new material and planned to return to live performances following the release of four singles in 2018, their first recordings since the 2016 album A Stereophonic Listening Experience.
+The announcement also confirmed the departure of co-founder Matt McHan, who left the band to focus on pursuits outside of music.
+The remaining founding members - Jocelyn Rowland Khalaf, Dain Samuelson, and Beau Tyler stated their intention to continue creating music and performing as We The Ghost..

 While originally DJ Kylie Wells was listed as a member of the band as of July 2019 the long-time friend and collaborator DJ Jankins, AKA Anferni Jankins, has recently been listed on the band's website as the newest member of the band.
 No reason has been given for the lineup change.

 Notable appearances

 Since 2012 the band has performed alongside bands such as OneRepublic, Neon Trees, Mute Math, Interpol, Imagine Dragons, Aranda (band), and has performed at major music festivals such as Sundance Film Festival, South By Southwest, Indie Music Festival in Las Vegas, Rocklahoma, Center of the Universe Festival, Free Tulsa Music Festival, the Tulsa State Fair, and the Texas State Fair.
 We The Ghost has also performed on several television performances in the Oklahoma area such as Fox 23's Great Day Green Country, KSBI's Oklahoma Live, and ABC's channel 8 morning show.

 Work with organizations

 Three member's in We The Ghost have had parents pass away from cancer while in the band.
 Additionally, bassist Calvin Berkenbile, is himself a cancer survivor having had Leukemia as a child.
 Because of this We The Ghost works closely with organizations focusing on cancer research such as Cancer Sucks.
 In 2013 the band performed at the organization's annual concert and helped to raise money for over 900 days of continued cancer research at Ohio University.
 The band again worked with the organization on May 10, 2014, with co-headliners Red and Drowning Pool.